iTwin/itwinjs-core/README.md

 * [Git](https://git-scm.com/)
 * [Node](https://nodejs.org/en/): an installation of the latest security patch of Node 8.11.x.
 The Node installation also includes the **npm** package manager.
 * [Rush](https://github.com/Microsoft/web-build-tools/wiki/Rush): to install `npm install -g @microsoft/rush`
 * [TypeScript](https://www.typescriptlang.org/): this is listed as a devDependency, so if you're building it from source, you will get it with `rush install`.
-Currently we're using version 2.7.2
+Currently we're using version 3.0 of TypeScript.
 * [Visual Studio Code](https://code.visualstudio.com/): an optional dependency, but the repository structure is optimized for its use

 ### Linux